 Straightly related to this panel, there was another activity called “The Expanding Fandom – Tolkien Through a Multicultural Lens” organized by Sultana Raza.
-I subscribed despite it was on Sunday 7:00 am in my local time (
+I subscribed despite being on Sunday at 7:00 am in my local time (

 and I am not a morning person).
 I am very grateful to Sultana for organizing this activity.
 It was very nice to see how Tolkien fandom is lived in other countries like Serbia and Poland.
 As well as how it is experienced by the LGTB community.
 Although, it struck me the vision and perception the world has about Latin America, which is far from reality.
 We have those big brands that are able around the world, like Starbucks, but we do not have all Tolkien’s works, because of an editorial problem from Europe.

-But in the talk The Future of the Tolkien Society, both problems, with the unavailability of editions in other languages, for non English-speakers, or that not all Tolkien’s works are available in other countries was mentioned as an issue that had to be resolved.
-In such talk, the cooperation of international support was highlighted and remarked as an important point that had to be worked in the future.
+But in the talk, The Future of the Tolkien Society, both problems, with the unavailability of editions in other languages, for non-English-speakers, or that not all Tolkien’s works are available in other countries was mentioned as an issue that had to be resolved.
+In such talk, the cooperation of international support was highlighted and remarked as an important point that had to be worked on in the future.
 I would be happy to help as a volunteer.

 Let’s focus on the other Keynotes, aside from the one I already mentioned (The Future of the Tolkien Society).

 One was hosted by the well-known Tolkien scholar, Dimitra Fimi, which was on Friday 18th.
 She talked about Tolkien’s Unfinished Tales, regarding this year’s 40th anniversary.
-She highlighted the impossibility of focusing in all tales, but selected three: “Aldarion and Erendis: The Mariner’s Wife”, “The History of Galadriel and Celeborn”; and “The Isatari”.
-She recalled that when Unfinished Tales was first published, it was seen as a companion book of The Silmarillion, but now it must be seen as canonical work that has value by its own.
-As well, as we know, tales included here have separated books like The Fall of Gondolin and The Children of Húrin, both edited by Christopher Tolkien, as well.
+She highlighted the impossibility of focusing on all tales, but selected three: “Aldarion and Erendis: The Mariner’s Wife”, “The History of Galadriel and Celeborn”; and “The Isatari”.
+She recalled that when Unfinished Tales was first published, it was seen as a companion book of The Silmarillion, but now it must be seen as canonical work that has value on its own.
+As well, as we know, the tales included here have separated books like The Fall of Gondolin and The Children of Húrin, both edited by Christopher Tolkien.
 Christopher was also remembered on this occasion as he passed away this year, leaving us some of the most delightful works written by his father.